Understanding Insomnia -- Treatment

 Hold your breath for a count of seven.

 Exhale through your mouth for a count of eight.

 Repeat the cycle three times.

-Meditation, yoga, and biofeedback can reduce tension and promote better sleep.
-Visualization or guided imagery, during which you hold a peaceful image in your mind before bedtime, is also an effective path to relaxation.
+Meditation, yoga, and biofeedback may reduce tension and promote better sleep.
+Visualization or guided imagery, during which you hold a peaceful image in your mind before bedtime, can also be an effective path to relaxation.
 You can learn these techniques from an instructor, online sites, a how-to book, or an instructional tape.

 Good Sleep Habits